 - We are an inclusive school; we welcome and celebrate diversity.
 All staff believe that high self-esteem is crucial to a child's wellbeing. - The class teacher has overall responsibility for the care of the children in their class so this would be the first point of contact for parents/carers.
 If extra advice is needed, the SENDCo can offer further advice and support.
-This may include calling on the advice and support from outside agencies such as the School nurse or Primary Behaviour Service. - The school has an Emotional Literacy Support Assistant (ELSA), who works, under the supervision of the SENDCo, with vulnerable children and parents during the school day. - We also have a Family Support Leader to support the parents of our children and their families.
+This may include calling on the advice and support from outside agencies such as the School nurse or Primary Behaviour Service. - The school has two Emotional Literacy Support Assistants (ELSAs), who work, under the supervision of the Behaviour and Inclusion Lead, with vulnerable children and parents during the school day. - We also have a Family Support Leader to support the parents of our children and their families.